+Meeting places should be welcoming to everyone.
+This could mean locations that are open and friendly to all, have staff who reflect the community, and use language that makes people feel comfortable and respected.
 What makes a great meeting space?
 It depends on your troop, but here are a few considerations as you visit potential locations:

 - Cost.
 The space should be free to use. - Size.
 Make sure the space is large enough for the whole group and all planned activities. - Availability.
 Be sure the space is available for the day and the entire length of time you want to meet. - Resources.
 Ask if tables and chairs come with the room and ensure that the lighting is adequate.
 A bonus would be a cubby of some sort where you could store supplies or a safe outdoor space for activities. - Safety.
 Potential spaces must be safe, secure, clean, properly ventilated, heated (or cooled, depending on your location), free from hazards, and have at least two exits that are well-marked and fully functional.
-Also be sure first-aid equipment is on hand. - Facilities.
+Also be sure first aid equipment is on hand. - Facilities.
 It goes without saying, but make sure that toilets are sanitary and accessible. - Communication-Friendly.
 Check for cell reception in the potential space and whether Wi-Fi is available. - Allergen-Free.
-Ensure that pet dander and other common allergens won't bother susceptible girls during meetings. - Accessibility.
-Your space should accommodate girls with disabilities as well as parents with disabilities who may come to meetings.
+Ensure that pet dander and other common allergens won't bother susceptible individuals during meetings. - Accessibility.
+Your space should accommodate anyone with disabilities including parents/caregivers with disabilities who may come to meetings.